ome-zarr-models/ome-zarr-book/book/home.md

 ### Pre-requisites

 This textbook assumes some familiarity with images.
-The practical examples in this textbook are written in the Python programming language.
+The practical examples in this textbook are written in the Python programming language, but you can still read the book with out running or understanding the code.
-The first two chapters give theoretical background and code is only used to explain concepts The later chapters explain the practice of working with OME-Zarr datasets and contain code that you could copy and adapt for your own use.
+The first two chapters give theoretical background and code is only used to explain concepts; the later chapters explain the practice of working with OME-Zarr datasets and contain code that you could copy and adapt for your own use.
 The [Introduction to Bioimage Analysis textbook](https://bioimagebook.github.io) has a good primer on images in the context of both Python and Biology.

 ### Reading the book